MrValentine7777/MonoGameCommunityWiki/docs/Archive/tutorials/garank.md

 }
 ```

-The ''%%clip%%'' function is responsible for discarding pixels based on a given condition.
-By utilizing ''%%-QuadHeight%%'' in our shader, we ensure that pixels representing objects below the water surface are discarded during rendering, effectively clipping them from the final reflection image.
+The <b>`clip`</b> function is responsible for discarding pixels based on a given condition.
+By utilizing <b>`-QuadHeight`</b> in our shader, we ensure that pixels representing objects below the water surface are discarded during rendering, effectively clipping them from the final reflection image.

 Also this works when we want to discard the pixels from above the water, in that case, for the refraction: